nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Proposed Implementation
 The proposed filter mechanism is facilitated by `FilterCommand` class.
-It extends `Command` and takes in a keyword that the user wishes to filter the Address Book by followed by a given search word.
-The keyword is parsed by `FilterCommandParser`.
-A search word will follow after the keyword to indicate what the user wants to filter out specifically.
+It extends `Command` and takes in a field that the user wishes to filter the Address Book by followed by a given filter word.
+The field is parsed by `FilterCommandParser`.
+A filter word will follow after the keyword to indicate what the user wants to filter out specifically.

-Currently, pet list can be filtered by date, owner name, tag and pet's appointment date.
+Currently, pet list can be filtered by date, owner name and tag.
+Users can only filter the address book by one field at a time only. `FilterCommandParser` ensure this by throwing a `ParseException` when more than one filter field is entered.

+`FilterCommandParser` parses the arguments and classifies the fields into the three different classes as represented by `DateContainsFilterDatePredicate`, `OwnerNameContainsFilterWordPredicate` and `TagContainsFilterWordPredicate` classes.
-Each class implements the `Comparable` interface in order to be compared and matched to the given search word.
+Each class extends the `FilterByContainsFilterWordPredicate` class, which implements the `Predicate<Pet>` interface, in order for `FindCommand` to handle different fields appropriately and consequently test each pet differently for a match in the specified field.

+`FindCommand` then updates the address book using one of the three classes (`Predicates`).
+Each class has a different way of testing `Pet`.
+If user filters by date, test will go through attendance of pet and determines if pet is present on the specified date (entered as `filterWord` by user).
+If user filters by owner name, test will go through owner name of pet and finds a partial/ full match with `filterWord` provided.
+Similarly, if user filters by tags, test will go through tags of pet and find match with `filterWord` provided.

-The following sequence diagram shows how the filter operation works when `filter tag/ beagle` is called:
+The following sequence diagram shows how the filter operation works when `filter byTags/ beagle` is called:

 ![FilterSequenceDiagram](images/FilterSequenceDiagram.png)